Authorized Retailers and Suppliers

 Since filament LED light bulbs became available in 2014, the market has grown substantially.
 In 2019 alone, projected sales are more than $1 billion.
 Retailers have been profiting from the unauthorized sales of this technology since it first became available, despite UC Santa Barbara’s efforts to notify infringers and establish licenses with companies in the lighting industry.

 These prior efforts, which are consistent with conventional practices in university technology transfer, have not been sufficient to address the ubiquitous and explosive infringement in this industry.
 As a result, UC Santa Barbara has opted to take more aggressive action through the initiation of these legal actions.

 UC Santa Barbara and its legal counsel, Nixon Peabody LLP, have identified five major retailers who represent a large cross-section of the retailers who sell filament LED light bulbs containing the unlicensed technology.
 Those retailers are Walmart, Target, Ikea, Amazon.com and Bed Bath & Beyond.
 UC Santa Barbara is seeking to establish licenses involving the payment of a reasonable royalty from the defendants, the amount of which will be determined on a case-by-case basis.
+Bed Bath & Beyond has already reached a settlement with UC Santa Barbara, having become an authorized retailer.
 UC Santa Barbara is the first university to assert its intellectual property rights in this manner, against an entire industry through retail sellers of infringing products.

 UC Santa Barbara encourages retailers to sell filament LED light bulbs and hopes they continue to make the benefits of filament LED lighting technology widely available to the public.
 However, retailers that sell such products must respect UC Santa Barbara’s intellectual property rights, and receive authorization from UC Santa Barbara in the form of a license in order to commercialize filament LED light bulbs.